-Challenges: Convert a remote woodland into a model for 21st Century, sustainable living
+Challenge: Convert a remote woodland into a model for 21st Century, sustainable living

-1 Identify the Unique Story
+1 Identify the unique story

 NYC buyers are inundated with new real estate.
 What is the true, authentic and appealing narrative?

-2 Design the Experience
+2 Design the experience

 Beyond renders, floorplans and site specifics what is the emotionally engaging and memorable experience?

-3 Create Attention
+3 Create attention

 What are the critical applications, people and places to get the story out there and attract attention?

-Getting the Story Right: Forget the property specs and details for a minute… What do New Yorkers really want?
+Getting the story right: Forget the property specs and details for a minute… What do New Yorkers really want?

 - New places to discover new things.